Prodigi-Group/kite-web-app-sdk/README.md

 });
 ```

-Other options are available[options]
+Other options are available.

 ### Other options

 These other options can be used both for the `launchFromJSON` and the
 `launchWithItemsAndImages` functions.

-All of these except `baseUrl` are optional.
+- All of these except `baseUrl` are optional.

+- By default, user uploads _are enabled_ and the associated interface controls made visible.
+This functionality can be set manually either in the Angular module for a partner's app (`brandSettings.featureSettings.userUploadsAllowed`) or through the SDK (`otherSettings.userUploadsAllowed`).
+Note that any user uploads setting defined via the SDK will override the corresponding setting, if set, in the partner's app module file.

 ```typescript
 {